philipp-mohr/pyopencl-extension/README.rst

 Usage
 -----
 One very simple example is given below.
-More advanced and useful scenarios will be added in the future.

 .. code-block:: python